 That said, for a variety of reasons, skipping the ACT or SAT may be a better choice for some rising seniors.
 But without that data point, how can you show colleges that you’re a stellar applicant?
 Honestly, even students who are able to submit very good ACT or SAT scores should be asking this question.
 Pinsof-Kaplan says colleges are promising to be more flexible in light of the pandemic-related barriers.
 You are more than a test score – show that to schools!

-Pinsof-Kaplan and Sara Miller, a Nurturing Wisdom tutoring director and a former assistant director of admissions at Purdue, agree that juniors and seniors should also ask themselves this question: How am I making good use of my time?
+Pinsof-Kaplan and Sara Miller, a former assistant director of admissions at Purdue, agree that juniors and seniors should also ask themselves this question: How am I making good use of my time?
 Schools want to know that you’ll be a contributing member of your class.
 They want to see that you’ve already established good habits, and that you’re engaging in activities that reflect your interests.
 When you spend your time productively, it’s easy to show schools that you’ll be an excellent addition to their student body.
 You’ll also have more interesting – and authentic – experiences to write about in the more-important-than-ever college application essays.

 Volunteering on a regular basis is a wonderful way to support your community, build relationships, develop a worldview, learn teamwork and leadership skills, and recognize your own privilege.
 There are all kinds of volunteer opportunities available to students, or you can create your own like Michael Arundel of Orland Park did.